 - Search for the newly purchased application in the web browser and look for the iTunes link.
-For instance, if One Drive is the newly purchased app, search for the phrase “One Drive iTunes” and you find the app store web link for the app
+For instance, if OneDrive is the newly purchased app, search for the phrase OneDrive iTunes and you find the app store web link for the app

 - Open the link.
 In the URL, copy the numerical value between id and a question mark.
 For instance, if https://itunes.apple.com/ca/app/onedrive-cloud-storage-for/id477537958?mt=8is the link, the numerical value is 477537958.
 This is known as the Admin ID of the app.

-- Download Advanced REST API client to Google Chrome
+- Download Postman API client

-- Use https://vpp.itunes.apple.com/WebObjects/MZFinance.woa/wa/getVPPLicensesSrvas the request URL in the plugin
+- Use https://vpp.itunes.apple.com/WebObjects/MZFinance.woa/wa/getVPPLicensesSrvas the request URL

-- Click send and scroll down to the end of the response.
-If this brings up the appropriate number of licenses as indicated by “totalCount”, get back to the AirWatch console and perform a sync.
+- If this action brings up the appropriate number of licenses as indicated by totalCount, get back to the Workspace ONE UEM Console and perform a sync.

 - If the error message reads “The sToken has been revoked”, please renew the sToken as this usually happens when you have changed the password of the Apple ID used to download the sToken.

-Applications fail to install with “Error Code: Pending”
+Applications fail to install

-- "License for app with iTunes Store ID XXXXXX could not be found."
+- License for app with iTunes Store ID XXXXXX could not be found.

+Following that, enroll the device and accept the VPP invitation again.
 You should then be able to install any purchased applications until the Apple ID remains the same.